Paul Mirat: Interwar Period

 On September 22, 1918, while on leave, Paul married Maria Elisa "Léla" Larrague, who was born in Bahía Blanca in 1895 and died at Meillon in 1968.
 They had four children, Jacques (1919-1993), Claude (1920-1930), Yves (1931-1995) and Michel (1928-2015) and settled in Meillon where Paul took over his father's stables, successfully horseracing at several tracks throughout France.
 He was elected president of the Basses-Pyrénées Horse Riding Union and wrote article for the magazines "Auteuil Longchamp" and "Le Jockey".
-President of the Chamber of Agriculture of the Basses-Pyrénées, he ordered studies on breeding, water and soil protection, hedge conservation and warned of the dangers of “all corn”, advocating sustainable agricuture.
+President of the Chamber of Agriculture of the Basses-Pyrénées, he ordered studies on breeding, water and soil protection, hedge conservation and warned of the dangers of “all corn”, advocating sustainable agriculture.

 More so than his work as a poet or as a painter, Paul's sketches were the most popular, with his first exhibit taling place in 1920 at the Palais des Pyrénées.
 During this period, he mainly produced oil paintings inspired in particular by visits to Spain and Italy.

 On October 3, 1928, Pau's Dutournier bank declared insolvency, ruining Paul Mirat, whose furniture, paintings, bronzes and books sold at auction in the courtyard of his stables while the family played bridge in the garden.

 In March 1933, he joined the editorial staff of the weekly "Vu" founded by Lucien Vogel and signed onto an investigation into the rise of fascism in Italy.
 Mussolini granted him an hour-long interview, which was published in its entirety.
-In "Memories and Impressions of Travel, Mission in Fascist Italy", Mirat later wrote, "It was in all objectivity and leaving aside any partisan idea that I wanted to learn during a mission in fascist Italy about the causes of Musssolini's rapid rise to the post of dictator.
+In "Memories and Impressions of Travel, Mission in Fascist Italy", Mirat later wrote, "It was in all objectivity and leaving aside any partisan idea that I wanted to learn during a mission in fascist Italy about the causes of Mussolini's rapid rise to the post of dictator.
 I can't wait to make contact with this man, to see him, to hear him, because intelligence consists in trying to understand what is most contrary to us."